bookconsultancy

 • Genetic factors: Certain genes can increase the risk of developing arthritis.
 For example, the HLA-B27 genetic marker is linked to ankylosing spondylitis.

 • Other risk factors: Age, family history of arthritis, obesity, smoking, and activities that involve repetitive joint movements can raise the chances of getting arthritis.
-Previous joint injuries also make arthritis more likely.
+Previous joint injuries also increase the likelihood of developing arthritis.

 Sometimes, arthritis has no apparent cause and develops unpredictably.